30 Oct 2019

 Import and Export Trade Industry in Hong Kong

-- Hong Kong has been handling a significant portion of the Chinese mainland's expanding external trade.
-In 2014, about 12% of the Chinese mainland's exports (US$278 billion) and 13% of imports (US$251 billion) were handled via Hong Kong and 60% of Hong Kong's total re-exports were originated from the Chinese mainland.
+- Hong Kong handles a good portion of Mainland China's external trade.
+In 2018, about 12.1% of the Mainland's exports (valued at US$301 billion) and 13.8% of imports (US$291 billion) were handled via Hong Kong and 57% of Hong Kong's re-exports were originated from the Mainland.

 Range of Services

 Hong Kong's import and export trading firms are active in sourcing various types of goods, including raw materials, machinery and parts, and a wide range of consumer goods.
 There are three main types of sourcing activities: (1) sourcing goods produced in Hong Kong; (2) sourcing goods from around the region for re-exports; and (3) sourcing goods from one country to be shipped directly to a third country without touching Hong Kong ground.

 The import business of Hong Kong trading firms is mainly generated by the distributing capabilities under the identity of agents or dealers.
 These trading firms usually specialise in one area of products and represent one or more foreign brands.
 Their trading map usually encompasses Hong Kong, the Chinese mainland (or certain parts of it) or other Asian countries.